emilecohen/UCB-MFE-solidity-workshop/Part_1/erc20/README.md

 - get the total supply of the token available on the network
 - approve whether an amount of token from an account can be spent by a third-party account

-It materializes by a set of functions and events that will be shared byall ERC-20 contracts:
+It materializes by a set of functions and events that will be shared by all ERC-20 contracts:

 **Methods**
 ```solidity